hashicorp/terraform-provider-awscc/docs/index.md

 - **duration_seconds** (Number) Number of seconds to restrict the assume role session duration.
 You can provide a value from 900 seconds (15 minutes) up to the maximum session duration setting for the role.
 - **external_id** (String) External identifier to use when assuming the role.
+- **policy** (String) IAM policy in JSON format to use as a session policy.
+The effective permissions for the session will be the intersection between this polcy and the role's policies.
+- **policy_arns** (List of String) Amazon Resource Names (ARNs) of IAM Policies to use as managed session policies.
+The effective permissions for the session will be the intersection between these polcy and the role's policies.
 - **role_arn** (String) Amazon Resource Name (ARN) of the IAM Role to assume.
 - **session_name** (String) Session name to use when assuming the role.
 - **tags** (Attributes Set, Max: 50) Set of assume role session tags. (see [below for nested schema](#nestedatt--assume_role--tags))